Evaluating Web sites for academic use

 How substantive is the Web site?

 Be sure that the information is detailed enough or complete enough to warrant use for research.
-Ask yourself if the site adds new information to what you already know, if it left out something significant, or if you are using it just because it's convenient.
+Ask yourself if the site adds new information to what you already know and substantiates the claims it makes or if you are using it just because it's convenient.
 Remember that your professor will be looking closely at your list of sources: If you were your professor, would you consider this a valid resource?